Last Updated on 17 December, 2020 by Veronica

 This day was to do miles.
 There are about 434 kilometers from Madrid to Bordeaux. (we lived in Madrid at the time of this trip).

-We arrived quite tired, but since we didn’t know the city, we left things at our Formula One hotel (horrible by the way, just go if you’re very tight on money) and went for a walk.
+We arrived quite tired, but since we didn’t know the city, we left things at our Formula One hotel (horrible, by the way, just go if you’re very tight on money) and went for a walk.

-In Bordeaux we had dinner in a typical English pub, to get ready for English food 😉 It is called The Central Pub, it had a very good atmosphere and unbeatable views, next to the river and is almost in front of the “Palais de la Bourse” (Stock Exchange Palace).
-As it was already night it was all lit up, very nice!
+The Central Pub has a perfect atmosphere and unbeatable views, next to the river and is almost in front of the “Palais de la Bourse” (Stock Exchange Palace).

 If you have time, hire a guided walking tour in Bordeaux here.